 Sierra Space Corporation and its affiliated companies have produced more than 4,000 space systems, subsystems, and components to customers worldwide while engaging in more than 500 space missions, including to Mars.
 This proud legacy of industry excellence will empower space technology’s next great leap.

-Achieving audacious goals of the new Space Race demands developing next generation spacecraft, like the Dream Chaser® spaceplane set to begin NASA resupply missions, and LIFE™ habitat, a modular commercial habitation and science platform.
+Achieving bold goals of the new Space Race demands developing next generation spacecraft, like the Dream Chaser® spaceplane set to begin NASA resupply missions, and LIFE™ habitat, a modular commercial habitation and science platform.
 Both are key components of the Orbital Reef, a mixed-use business park—in space.

 Tom is the CEO of Sierra Space, a leading commercial space company.
 Prior to Sierra Space, Tom was the Chairman, CEO and President of Aerion Corporation, a company developing supersonic civil aviation.
 Tom was the President of Northrop Grumman’s Aerospace Systems sector, an $11 billion global advanced technology business with 23,000 incredibly talented team members.
 The team members were pioneers in space-based observatories, satellites, fully autonomous intelligent systems, combat aircraft, high-powered lasers, and microelectronics.